hongdroid94/hongdroid94/README.md

 ### Hi I'm Hongdroid 👋

+## 🤔 It's something I've experienced and I'm interested in

 <!--
 **hongdroid94/hongdroid94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.